-As a successful litigator and appellate lawyer for over 15 years, Clay is an experienced attorney who has deftly handled complex litigation for individuals, national and local banks, small businesses, and Fortune 100 companies.
+As a successful litigator and appellate lawyer for more than 15 years, Clay is an experienced attorney who has deftly handled complex litigation for individuals, national and local banks, small businesses, and Fortune 100 companies.
 Although his practice is centered in Kansas and Missouri, he has litigated cases throughout the country.

 Trusts and Estates Litigation

-Clay represents corporate trustees, individual trustees, insurance companies and all types of beneficiaries in trust disputes, such as trust-agreement interpretation, testamentary-capacity challenges, determination of benefits and the enforcement of trust, will and life-insurance policy provisions.
+Clay represents corporate trustees, individual trustees, insurance companies and all types of beneficiaries in trust disputes, such as trust agreement interpretation, testamentary capacity challenges, determination of benefits and the enforcement of trust, will and life insurance policy provisions.

-Clay represents banks and other financial institutions in commercial foreclosures, lender-liability actions, consumer-credit litigation, trust disputes and a host of other matters, including claims arising under the Truth In Lending Act, the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act, the Fair Credit Reporting Act, and various states' adoptions of the Uniform Trust Code.
+Clay represents banks and other financial institutions in commercial foreclosures, lender liability actions, consumer credit litigation, trust disputes and a host of other matters, including claims arising under the Truth In Lending Act, the Real Estate Settlement Procedures Act, the Fair Debt Collection Practices Act, the Fair Credit Reporting Act and various states' adoptions of the Uniform Trust Code.

-Business, educational, and non-profit clients turn to Clay for a variety of business-litigation matters, including business torts and contract disputes.
-He defends against claims brought under consumer-protection laws, such as the Kansas Consumer Protection Act (KCPA) and the Missouri Merchandising Practices Act (MMPA).
-He has also defended global corporations in high-stakes and complex product-liability litigation, including tobacco litigation and breast-implant cases throughout the country.
+Business, educational, and nonprofit clients turn to Clay for a variety of business litigation matters, including business torts and contract disputes.
+He defends against claims brought under consumer protection laws, such as the Kansas Consumer Protection Act (KCPA) and the Missouri Merchandising Practices Act (MMPA).
+He has also defended global corporations in high-stakes and complex product liability litigation, including tobacco litigation and breast implant cases throughout the country.

-He has been a planning-committee co-chair for the annual Stems event held at the Overland Park Arboretum and Botanical Gardens benefiting the Arts & Recreation Foundation of Overland Park, led a foreign-policy group through the Foreign Policy Association and the International Relations Council for many years, and is a long-time team leader and former Kansas City chair for the annual Skippy & Skivvies Drive to benefit Operation Breakthrough.
+He has been a planning committee co-chair for the annual Stems event held at the Overland Park Arboretum and Botanical Gardens benefiting the Arts & Recreation Foundation of Overland Park, led a foreign-policy group through the Foreign Policy Association and the International Relations Council for many years, and is a longtime team leader and former Kansas City chair for the annual Skippy & Skivvies Drive to benefit Operation Breakthrough.
 He and his wife are also ardent supporters of the Lee Ann Britain Infant Development Center in Overland Park and the related Tiny Tim Holiday Fantasy Gala held each Fall.

 In 2003, Clay received the Lawyers Association of Kansas City’s prestigious Public Service Award for dedication to charitable, professional and community service.